bartani/InstructMedIR/README.md

-# if you see this message, It means we are uploading our source code and checkpoints.
+# if you see this message, It means we are uploading our test dataset.
 Please wait....

 # InstructMedIR
 ## All-in-One Medical Image Restoration via Human-Written Instruction